k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 EOF
 ```

-#### Lauch pod with json annotation for NetworkAttachmentDefinition in different namespace
+#### Launch pod with json annotation for NetworkAttachmentDefinition in different namespace

 You can also specify NetworkAttachmentDefinition with its namespace as adding `"namespace": "<namespace>"`.